✔ No account fees or minimums ✔ Up to 4.20% APY

 The Takeaway

 Old money refers to families who have maintained wealth across several generations.
 New money, on the other hand, refers to someone who earned their wealth in their lifetime.
-Key traits typically differentiate old vs. new money, but at the end of the day, both refer to members of a wealthy class that most people will not ever be a part of.
+Key traits typically differentiate old vs. new money, but at the end of the day, both refer to members of an ultra-wealthy class.

 FAQ